 Alan Seid works as a breakthrough coach with people who struggle with how to manifest or create their vision.
 He helps them break their vision down into a step by step process so that they can actually get there.
 Alan is also a Certified Trainer in Nonviolent Communication.
 He coached me, gave me a lot of clarity and support with my own vision, in the early months of starting my business.
 Alan & I chatted for an hour on Zoom, I have transcribed the interview for you to read and edited only for conciseness.
+You can check out his Blackbelt Money Skills course, get on the waiting list for it if you want to feel more empowered around personal finances.

 What got you interested in teaching with the money focus?